 Click 'Start' to begin testing.
 A recording needs to be started on your external source in order for footage to reach Spiideo.

-Under the image from the external camera you will find information about the feed that you are receiving.
+Under the image from the external camera, you will find information about the feed that you are receiving.

 The different sections tell you more about: